woodpecker-ci/woodpecker/docs/docs/20-usage/71-project-settings.md

 ### Protected

-Every pipeline initiated by a user needs to be approved by the owner before being executed.
+Every pipeline initiated by an webhook event needs to be approved, by the project members who have push rights, before being executed.
 This can be used if your repository is public to protect the pipeline configuration from running unauthorized changes on third-party pull requests.

 ### Trusted